-Operating Quarter-to-date costs were impacted negatively by higher contract mining costs and higher maintenance costs versus the comparable period in the prior year.

-Outlook: We expect that aggregates pricing in the Sacramento area will continue to strengthen due primarily to demand outpacing capacity.
-Aggregates pricing in the Austin, Texas market is anticipated to increase moderately over the next twelve months due to increased levels of construction activity in the Austin area and a changing mix of products sold.
+Operating Margins: Quarter and year-to-date costs were impacted negatively by higher maintenance and fuel costs versus the comparable periods in the capacity.
+Aggregates pricing in the Austin, Texas market is anticipated to continue to increase moderately over the near term due to increased levels of construction activity in the Austin area and a changing mix in the products sold.